Make Missouri State Parks Your Home Away From Home

 The premium camper cabins at Big Lake State Park accommodate up to four adults and two children/youth.
 They include drive-up parking, a kitchen, bathroom with shower, one bedroom, loft area, heating and cooling.
 Kitchen amenities include a four-burner electric stove and oven, compact refrigerator, microwave, coffee maker, toaster, pots and pans, cooking utensils, silverware and dishes for six, and trash cans and trash bags.
 Guests must bring their own towels, linens, sleeping bags, coffee and filters, and toiletries.

 Camper cabins are located in the campground at four state parks.
 The camper cabins have electricity and feature air conditioning and heat.
 They accommodate up to four adults and two children/youth.
 Guests must bring their own bedding.
 All camper cabins offer an outdoor picnic table and grill.
-There is no water available in the camper cabins, but guests have access to the campground showerhouse, open seasonally from April through October.
+There is no water available in the camper cabins, but guests have access to the campground shower house, which is open seasonally from April through October.
 A vault toilet is available from November through March.
 Year-round restroom facilities are available at Johnson's Shut-Ins State Park.

 Room amenities vary by park.